30 Things to do After Installing Ubuntu 18.04 LTS

-Removing unnecessary programs is a good way to save space on your hard drive, so it’s a good thing to do.
-Open the Software Center.
-Go to installed applications and uninstall all programs you don’t need.
+Removing unnecessary programs will make your system lighter.
+Open the Software Center and go to installed applications and uninstall all programs you don’t need.
 For example, I uninstall all the games.

 23. Turn off startup applications

-Remember, if there are fewer applications running at startup, the system will boot faster.
+Remember, the fewer applications are running at startup, the faster your system boots.
 However, if you are not sure which applications to disable, leave them that way to avoid creating instabilities.

 24. Clean system (Bleachbit)

-An operating system with the time of use begins to fill with useless files.
+Any operating system gets filled useless files over time.
 To keep your system clean, you can install Bleachbit.
-Open Synaptic and search for

-When the installation is complete, open it.
-You can do some setting here.
-For example, the whitelist will be very useful if you don’t want to remove files form specific location ever.
+You can tweak its setting.
+For example, the whitelist will be very useful if you don’t want to remove files from a specific location ever.

 Next, perform this cleaning.

 And perform APT cleaning again.
-Now, it worked.
+It should work.

 25. Install VLC

 VLC is probably the best video player not only in Linux but even in Windows and Mac.
 It plays all formats and it has a simple interface.
-Moreover, you can even extract images form video with VLC and them make a GIF from them.
+Moreover, you can even extract images from a video with VLC and then make a GIF from them.

-VLC is so good that it is practically obligatory to install it.
-You can install through Synaptic, but I want to show you another graphical way to install programs in Ubuntu.
+You can install VLC through Synaptic, but I want to show you another graphical way to install programs in Ubuntu.
 You probably didn’t know about it.

 apt://vlc.
 Press enter.
 Select AptUrl.

-You can see in the description what is going to be installed.
+You can see in the description of what is going to be installed.
 Install VLC.

 26. Install Google Chrome

 I know that some users prefer Chrome over Firefox.
 There are some valid reasons for this.
-To install it go to Google Chrome website and download the deb file.
+To install it go to the Google Chrome website and download the deb file.

 27. Install Dropbox

 Dropbox is a very popular cloud syncing application.
-Many people around the world use it on computers.
+Many people around the world use it.
 If you still don’t have a Dropbox account, you can sign up here.

 To install Dropbox in Ubuntu, open Synaptic and search for Dropbox.
 And install

-After the installation, you can start Dropbox.
-It will ask you to install a proprietary package.
-Install it.
+After the installation, you can start Dropbox from the menu.
+It will ask you to *install proprietary packages.
+Agree to Install them.

 When the installation is completed, a sign in web-page will open.
 You can also see the Dropbox icon in your system tray.
 It is already running, you only need to sign in with your account to start syncing.

-After you signed it, you should see the message that your computer is liked with your account.
+After you have signed in, you should see the message8 that your computer is linked with your account.
 The Dropbox icon should change to a syncing icon after that.

 28. Install Skype

 Skype is getting less popular but it is still widely used especially by new Linux users.
-Fortunately, Skype for Linus has improver lately.
+Fortunately, Skype for Linus has improved lately.
 So, you can install it from the Software Center.